filmaj/ansible-graylog-ec2/README.md

-# Graylog Server on EC2
+# PhoneGap Infrastructure

-> Provision and configure a graylog metrics server in an automated fashion
+> Provision and configure different kinds of infrastructure in an automated fashion

 ## Why?